Overview of GoodWe – Company History

 Jiangsu GoodWe Power Supply Technology Co Ltd was founded in 2010 in Suzhou, China.
 In 2012, GoodWe established itself in the Australian market, setting up an office in Melbourne.
 GoodWe designs and manufactures inverters for the residential, commercial, and energy storage markets.
 GoodWe manufactures inverter sizes ranging from 0.7kW to 250kW of both single and three-phase types.

 GoodWe quickly grew to be an internationally renowned inverter manufacturer, with more than 1200 employees situated in 15 different countries.
-By the end of 2019, GoodWe had distributed inverters to more than 100 countries totaling a global PV installation of 15GW.
+By the end of 2019, GoodWe had distributed inverters to more than 100 countries totalling a global PV installation of 15GW.

 GoodWe in 2019 was considered the largest storage hybrid inverter supplier, and a top 5 single-phase string inverter supplier worldwide by Global energy research consultancy group Wood Mackenzie.
 In 2020, EUPD Research awarded GoodWe the Top Brand PV seal in Australia for the second consecutive year.
 In February 2020, GoodWe became the world’s first non-European inverter manufacturer to obtain the prestigious VDE-AR-N 4110-2018 compliance certificate by TÜV Rheinland Industrie Service.
 Also in September 2020, GoodWe was listed on the Shanghai Stock Exchange.